 Ottawa and finally in July between the BSC and the transatlantic transmitter

 at Camp X in Whitby 1 (Ontario, Canada) .

 During WWII, Camp X was the unofficial name of a paramilitary, clandestine

-and commando training installation of the British Security Coordination (BSC),
+and commando training installation of the BSC,

 located in Ontario (Canada) between Whitby and Oshawa.
 It is known today